-The smallest kingfisher species, the pygmy kingfisher, or miniature kingfisher as it is sometimes referred to, is only 13cm long, and is the smallest member of the kingfisher family.
+One of the smallest kingfisher species, the pygmy kingfisher, or miniature kingfisher as it is sometimes referred to, is only 13cm long.
 It is distinctive, not only by its size, but also by its bright blue crown with a purple wash along on the side of its head.
 Its underparts are a brilliant orange, and its bill and feet a red colour.

 Unlike other members of its family, the pygmy kingfisher does not eat fish.
 Although it does hunt from a perch, like other family members, its main diet consists of insects, but it will also take small lizards or frogs if the opportunity arises.
 Despite its size, it can dispense with a lizard or a frog quite quickly, simply by taking it in its mouth, and continually hitting it against a stone or tree stump until the prey is dead.